ibrahimpg/venomgram-ui/README.md

 # To-do

-* Create view for looking at another user's profile upon clicking their name in feed/explore.

 * Move Heroku and Cloudinary URLs to environmental variables.

 * Put a "3 dots" (options icon) which show block/report options upon click instead of having them always visible.